deficollective/defiscan/src/content/blog/layerzero-centralization-poc.md

 ## Step 1

+The ability to update the verifier set is owned by the protocol.
+If the owner account (whether a single EOA or a multisig) is compromised, an attacker could exploit that power.

-In a first step the attacker takes control over the account which is the owner of the smart contract that is built on top of LayerZero.
-To make the PoC easier to follow the attacker transfers the ownership of the smart contract to an EOA spun up by the attacker.
+In our model the attacker first takes control of the owner account and, to make the PoC easier to follow, transfers contract ownership to an attacker-created EOA.

 Reference transactions: